Arwan90/DSND_Project1_Seattle_AirBnB/README.md

  * Tools used

 #### General Information
-This project analyze a seattle Airbnb dataset using python
+This project analyzes a seattle Airbnb dataset using python

 #### Dataset used
-The dataset was retrieved from Kaggle (https://www.kaggle.com/airbnb/seattle)
+Seattle Airbnb | The dataset was retrieved from Kaggle (https://www.kaggle.com/airbnb/seattle)

 #### Tools used
 ##### Jupyter Notebook
 * Python Version: 3.6.5
 * Pandas Version: 0.23.0

+##### Python Libraries Used
+*  pandas
+* matplotlib
+* seaborn

 #### Bhusiness Questions
 ##### Three business questions were imposed: